SkillsUnion/tamkeen-software/docs/4-devops/cicd/cd.md

 5. Digital Ocean
 6. Render

 Some platforms offer hosting services for multiple programming languages and some would offer for a specific set of languages.
-So feel free to choose what ever service your team and project needs.
+So feel free to choose the service your team and project needs.

 For this program, we will be using Render for demonstration purposes, but feel free to try out other hosting services.